In the Name of the King: Plot

 In the kingdom of Ehb, a man known only as Farmer is living a happy life with his wife, Solana, and their young son, Zeph, in the town of Stonebridge.
 One day, the town gets attacked by the Krug, creatures known to be primitive and animal-like.
 They surprise the people by taking up arms, donning armour and are fighting with courage, intelligence and ferocity.
 It is all because they are magically controlled by Gallian, a powerful Magus who has become sadistic and megalomaniacal, and seeks to conquer and rule Ehb.
 During the attack, Farmer, along with his friend, Norick and his brother-in-law, Bastian, fights off the Krug.
 He fails to save Zeph; who is killed by Gallian via a Krug avatar.
 Through a Krug, Gallian claims to be unable to read Farmer.
 Solana and other Stonebridge inhabitants are taken prisoner.

 King Konreid, Commander Tarish and Ehb's soldiers arrive at Stonebridge to survey the damage and recruit others to join their army.
 Merick, another Magus who serves Konreid, tries to learn of Farmer's identity when he notices Norick, who he believes he has seen before.
 Farmer, Norick and Bastian set off on their own to find Solana.
 Meanwhile, Merick's daughter, Muriella, who fell in love with Gallian, ends her romance with him after seeing his dark nature and realizing that he only trained her power so he can take it away.
 She confesses to her father, who believes that her love for Gallian has created an imbalance of their powers in Gallian's favour.
 Meanwhile, Konreid's selfish and immature nephew, Duke Fallow is in league with Gallian and he seeks to take his uncle's place.
-He attempts to poison Konreid and takes a company of Ehb soldiers for his own.
+Gallian attempts to poison Konreid, while at the same time, unwittingly poisoning Fallow, who is then healed as Fallow takes a company of Ehb soldiers for his own.
 Soon after, Konreid heals and leads his army to go and fight Gallian's forces.

 Going through Sedgwick Forest, Farmer and his companions encounter the reclusive nymphs led by Elora, who leads them out of the forest.
 When they attempt to rescue Solana from the Krug, Farmer gets knocked out, and Norick and Bastian get captured.
 While Farmer is being hanged by another one of Gallian's avatars, he kills the avatar, frees himself and is rescued by Merick.
 Farmer is taken to Konreid and his army's camp, where Merick reveals that Farmer is Konreid's long lost son and his real name is Camden Konreid.
 He explains that many years ago, a young Farmer was present during a battle at a place known as Oxley Pass, where he was found by Norick.
 Norick was considered to be the adoptive father, but Farmer was cared for by Stonebridge's inhabitants and was kept safe from all the chaos that ravaged Ehb.
 Konreid and Farmer both disapprove of Merick's claims.